ascsn/pubsly/docs/index.md

 *   Export data for backup or reporting in various formats (JSON, Text, BibTeX).
 *   Optionally secure access with user authentication.

-Whether you are a new user or looking for specific features, this documentation aims to help you get the most out of the portal.
+Whether you are a new user or looking for specific features, this documentation aims to help you get the most out of Pubsly.
 Use the navigation menu to explore different sections.

 ## Quick Links